alminagorta/CanadaProject/README.md

 ## Licensing:
 * For the benthic and habitat data, see [CABIN license] and OBBN license.
 * For the fish data in EcoCat see [EcoCat copyright]
+* For the [Ontario Freshwater Fishes Life History Database] contact Robert J. Eakins (creator of the database)
 * The code and figures in this GitHub repository are disturbed under a [BSD 3-Clause license].
 For alternative licensing arrangements, contact Omar Alminagorta directly.

 ## More Information: